kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <img src="https://i.imgur.com/a2iVXVX.png" height="80%" width="80%" alt="Configure Routing and Remote Acecss"/>
 <br />
 <br/>
-4. Select the 'Next' button in the setup wizard to proceed to to the 'Configuration' window.
+4. Select the 'Next' button in the setup wizard to proceed to the 'Configuration' window.
 On this window choose 'Network address translation (NAT)' option and click 'Next'. <br/>
 <img src="https://i.imgur.com/xFsrTQS.png" height="80%" width="80%" alt="Configure Routing and Remote Acecss"/>
 <br />
 5. Choose the NAT network interface, which is the internet-facing NIC that will translate the IP addresses of client machines on the internal virtual network and enable internet connectivity for them.
 Select 'Next' and then click 'Finish' in the setup wizard to complete the process. <br/>